Discover the career path of Demi Lovato, from the first major opportunity to industry-changing achievements.

 On November 15, 2020, Demi Lovato hosted the 46th People's Choice Awards.

-On February 4, 2021, Demi Lovato and Sam Fischer released their collaboration, the song "What Other People Say".
+On February 4, 2021, Demi Lovato and Australian singer-songwriter Sam Fischer released their collaboration, "What Other People Say".

 In March 2021, Dior used Demi Lovato's song "Confident" to promote a new "Dior Forever" foundation in a series of social media campaigns.

-On May 19, 2021, Demi Lovato launched her podcast series titled "4D with Demi Lovato", releasing new episodes every Wednesday.
+On May 19, 2021, Demi Lovato launched a podcast series titled "4D with Demi Lovato", with new episodes released every Wednesday featuring guests such as Chelsea Handler and Jane Fonda.

-On July 30, 2021, "The Demi Lovato Show", a talk show hosted by Demi Lovato, was released on The Roku Channel, featuring candid conversations with experts and celebrity guests.
+On July 30, 2021, "The Demi Lovato Show," a talk show hosted by Demi Lovato, was released on The Roku Channel, featuring candid conversations with expert and celebrity guests on topics such as activism and gender identity.

-On August 20, 2021, Demi Lovato released the music video for the song "Melon Cake".
+On August 20, 2021, Demi Lovato released the music video for her song "Melon Cake".

-In September 2021, Demi Lovato performed at the Greek Theatre in Los Angeles to raise awareness of global crises and promote unity as part of the Global Citizen Live organization.
+In September 2021, Demi Lovato performed at the Greek Theatre in Los Angeles to raise awareness of the different crises that the world is going through and promote global unity, as part of the Global Citizen Live organization.

 In November 2021, Demi Lovato announced the launch of her own vibrator, named Demi Wand, in partnership with Bellesa.
 The same month, she became Gaia, Inc.'s first celebrity ambassador.

-On March 3, 2023, Demi Lovato released "Still Alive", the lead single for the soundtrack to the movie Scream VI.
+On March 3, 2023, Demi Lovato released "Still Alive," the lead single for the soundtrack to the slasher film Scream VI.

-On December 8, 2023, Demi Lovato executive produced and hosted "A Very Demi Holiday Special", which featured multiple celebrity guest appearances, and premiered on Roku.
+On December 8, 2023, "A Very Demi Holiday Special", executive produced and hosted by Demi Lovato, premiered on Roku.

 In December 2023, Demi Lovato voiced her support for United Nations Human Rights' climate change campaign, urging leaders to work towards climate justice, in tandem with the COP28 conference.

-In March 2024, Demi Lovato became a brand ambassador for Xeomin, a neurotoxic injectable filler by Merz Aesthetics.
+In March 2024, Demi Lovato became a brand ambassador for and celebrity partner of Xeomin, a neurotoxic injectable filler by Merz Aesthetics.

-In April 2024, Demi Lovato began production on "Tow", a film directed by Stephanie Laing, in which she will star alongside Rose Byrne and Dominic Sessa.
+In April 2024, production commenced for "Tow", directed by Stephanie Laing, starring Demi Lovato, Rose Byrne and Dominic Sessa.

 On May 17, 2024, Demi Lovato was featured on a blues cover of "Papa Was a Rolling Stone" with Slash, from his second solo album Orgy of the Damned.

-On September 26, 2024, Demi Lovato joined California governor Gavin Newsom as he signed two bills into law that expand on the Coogan Law and offer new financial protections to child digital content creators.
+On September 26, 2024, Demi Lovato joined governor of California Gavin Newsom as he signed two bills into law that expand on the Coogan Law and offer new financial protections to child digital content creators.
+She described the legislation as "essentially the Coogan Law for the digital age".

 In October 2024, Demi Lovato performed at the Children's Hospital Los Angeles Gala, which raises funds to support the hospital.

-In October 2024, Demi Lovato revealed that she was working on her next studio album, describing it as "not rock at all."
+In October 2024, Demi Lovato revealed that she was working on her next studio album, describing it as "not rock at all" and full of love and sexy songs.

 Instagram is a photo and video-sharing social networking service owned...